 Just how far is a chef willing to go to win a cooking competition?
-Cutthroat Kitchen hands four chefs $25,000 and the opportunity to spend that money on helping themselves or sabotaging their competitors.
+Host Alton Brown hands four chefs $25,000 and the opportunity to spend that money on helping themselves or sabotaging their competitors.
 Ingredients will be thieved, utensils destroyed and valuable time on the clock lost when these chefs compete to cook delicious dishes while also having to out-plot the competition.
-With Alton Brown as the devilish provocateur, nothing is out of bounds when money changes hands and we see just how far one chef will go to ensure they have the winning dish.
+With Alton as the devilish provocateur, nothing is out of bounds when money changes hands and we see just how far one chef will go to ensure they have the winning dish.

 Three chefs have to work in a drum circle while they make a kale salad.
 Next, two chefs have to play air hockey to get their ingredients for poutine.
 Finally, one chef has to make their red velvet cupcakes behind a red velvet curtain.